yetulaxman/linux-2/_exercises/00-StudyTips.md

-In this function, you should be able to spot normal, local to the function, and environment *variable definitions*, a *command substitution*, *pipelines*, *quoting*, string and array *variable expansions*, a while loop, if statements and *conditional expression* *compound commands*, and the use of array *compound assignment* as a primitive parser.
+In this function, you should be able to spot normal, local to the function, and environment *variable definitions*, a *command substitution*, *pipelines*, *quoting*, string and array *variable expansions*, a while loop, if statements and *conditional expression* *compound commands*, and the use of the array *compound assignment* as a primitive "parser".
 Also make a mental note, command `read` is very handy in parsing strings, and/or reading text line by line when combined with `while` loop.
 In short, looks like this function runs system command `quota`, and reformats it's output in two different ways :)

 For reference, the output of the `quota` command in the target machine is